CDAT/cdat-old-site/dsgriddoc.md

 Robert Renka. cssgrid uses cubic splines to calculate its interpolation function.

-shgrid --&#160; an interpolation package for random data in 3-space based on the work of Robert Renka.
+shgrid -- an interpolation package for random data in 3-space based on the work of Robert Renka.
 shgrid uses a modified Shepard's algorithm to calculate its interpolation function.

-COMPARISION OF NGMATH PACKAGES
+###COMPARISION OF NGMATH PACKAGES

 Three-dimensional packages -- shgrid, csagrid and dsgrid.